Headquarters of the Peruvian Army

+The Headquarters of the Peruvian Army (Cuartel General del Ejército), also known as the Pentagonito (lit.
+'Little Pentagon'), is a military complex operated by the Peruvian Army in San Borja, a district of Lima, Peru.
+Built in the brutalist style, it functions as the district's de facto main square.
+Its common name references the military complex in Virginia; the complex, however, is not shaped like a pentagon.

 History

 Background

 In January 1971, the then Commander General of the Army and Minister of War, Major General Ernesto Montagne Sánchez, made the decision that the new premises for the Army Headquarters should respond to functional and security conditions in a wide area which would allow it to centralize all the organizations of the War Sector, the High Command of the Army and its Support, Advisory and Service Bodies, which, at the time, found themselves dispersed.